Skip to content

 US Monetary Policy

 The details: We expect inflation to continue its disinflationary trend after a temporary jump from tariffs.
+So far, the labor market slowdown has been driven by lower job openings rather than falling payrolls or layoffs.
+We may see the unemployment rate rise further as firms ease up on hiring, but mass layoffs seem unlikely unless corporate profits take a big hit.
+We think the Fed would respond to a clear rise in the unemployment rate with further rate cuts.
+Until then, the Fed is likely to stay on hold.
 We think the Fed probably has enough confidence in the disinflationary trend that it would respond to a rise in the unemployment rate with further rate cuts.

 US Corporate Profits